 - 2.11 We know that the needs of people vary across Fife and, once this Strategic Plan is approved, more work will be done by each locality to develop its own local implementation and delivery plan.
 The relevant Divisional General Manager will be responsible for developing these plans fully with the communities in each locality, as well as staff and all partners.
-In addition, the relevant Divisional General Manager will be responsible for ensuring that these plans align with the Community Plans for that locality. - 2.12 The profiles of each locality are shown at Appendix B. These illustrate the key differences across the seven localities and the links to the existing community plans.
+In addition, the relevant Divisional General Manager will be responsible for ensuring that these plans align with the Community Plans for that locality.
+There is a commitment to ensure that further engagement and clear information at local level is put in place as implementation plans relating to this Strategy are developed. - 2.12 The profiles of each locality are shown at Appendix B. These illustrate the key differences across the seven localities and the links to the existing community plans.
 This information will inform the further development of the locality plans. - 2.13 The development of locality planning is at an early stage in Fife in terms of the composition of locality planning teams and how resources will be allocated.
 However, all the localities are currenty mapping community assets and the support for setting up social enterprises.